RyanLambe/RL-Voxel/README.md

 # RL-Voxel

-This will be a Realtime Voxel Rendering Engine using Direct X.
+This will be a Realtime Voxel Rendering Engine using OpenGL.

 ## Goals: